Hiromu-USHIHARA/introMCWF/README.md

 # Quantum System Simulation using MCWF Method

-This project implements numerical simulations of quantum systems using two different approaches:
+This project implements numerical simulations of open quantum systems using two different approaches:
 - Monte Carlo Wave Function (MCWF) method
 - Exact Diagonalization (ED) method

 ## Overview

-The project demonstrates the simulation of quantum systems with dissipation, comparing the results from both MCWF and ED methods.
-The MCWF method provides a stochastic approach to quantum dynamics, while ED offers an exact solution for comparison.
+The project focuses on simulating open quantum systems, where quantum systems interact with their environment, leading to dissipation and decoherence.
+We compare the results from both MCWF and ED methods to study the dynamics of these systems.
+The MCWF method provides a stochastic approach to quantum dynamics, particularly useful for open quantum systems, while ED offers an exact solution for benchmarking.

 ### Key Features
-- Implementation of MCWF method for open quantum systems
+- Implementation of MCWF method for open quantum systems with dissipation
-- Exact diagonalization for benchmarking
+- Exact diagonalization for benchmarking and validation
 - Visualization of quantum trajectories and ensemble averages
 - Comparison between stochastic and exact methods
+- Study of decoherence and dissipation effects in quantum systems

 ## Project Structure